 Experts predict a future in which the blockchain continues to help more consumers manage their own online identities.

 Currently, businesses collect and store a large amount of data on individuals, including their history of interactions with their websites.
-The blockchain removes intermediaries, letting individuals create an avatar that puts them in control of the information they share with each site.
+The blockchain removes intermediaries, letting individuals create an avatar that puts them in control of the information they share.

-Customers have long needed the ability to select only the information that is absolutely necessary to access the services they need and share only that small amount of information, instead of allowing the site to decide what it needs (and wants) to collect.
+Customers have long needed the ability to select only the information that is necessary to access the services they need.
+Typically, they share only small amounts of information, instead of allowing the site to decide what it wants to collect.

 Eventually, these avatars will be set up to allow consumers to give up information in exchange for rewards.